 Kunesh received a Master of Public Administration from the Harvard Kennedy School of Government and a JD from the University of Colorado School of Law, where she was an editor of the Colorado Law Review.

-Richard M. Todd joined the Federal Reserve Bank of Minneapolis as a research economist in 1980.
+Richard M. Todd, Senior Advisor to the Center for Indian Country Development, joined the Federal Reserve Bank of Minneapolis as a research economist in 1980.
 He has served as an officer in the Bank’s discount window, payments system risk, banking supervision, and information technology functions and is currently a Vice President with responsibilities in Community Development and with the Center for Indian Country Development.
 He has published articles on homeownership and foreclosures, poverty, financial education, monetary policy, business cycles, financial regulation, payments systems, forecasting, and seasonality and currently studies economic development on American Indian reservations.
 Dr. Todd is on the board of the North Central Regional Center for Rural Development and the University of Minnesota Crookston’s Economic Development Center.
 He holds a Ph.
 D. in Agricultural and Applied Economics from the University of Minnesota.